farazsth98/farazsth98.github.io/_posts/2019-10-11-picoctf-2019-ghostdiary.markdown

 tags: CSAW-Qualifiers-2019
 ---

-A heap exploitation challenge on glibc 2.27.
-The only vulnerability is a single null byte overflow when editing the contents of a malloc'd chunk.
-I used that null byte overflow to call `malloc_consolidate()` and get overlapped chunks, followed by a libc leak.
-Then it was just a normal tcache poisoning attack to get a chunk onto `__free_hook`, overwrite it with a one gadget, then call `free()` to get a shell.
-The hardest part about this challenge is that its glibc 2.27, meaning the tcache is enabled.
-We get past that in a very novel (not really) way, as shown in the writeup.
+I wasn't initially planning on playing picoCTF 2019, as the challenges are generally extremely easy.
+Imagine my surprise when someone from OpenToAll messaged me asking for a hint about this challenge.
+A heap exploitation challenge on picoCTF?
+With only a single null byte overflow vulnerability? ***AND*** with the tcache enabled?
+Count me in.

 ### **Challenge**